Xixiao007/vagrant-devbox/README.md

 ## all setups are automated by vagrant and ansible

-Check `Vagrantfile` as a start point.
+Check `Vagrantfile` as a start point.
 It configures virtualbox, calls ansible and bashscript `provision/extra-setup.sh`

 ## prerequisite
 - Ansible